-Jazz virtuoso Justin Kauflin returns to RVA three years after our In Your Ear show in a special engagement in cooperation with the Tin Pan on Wednesday, Oct 31!
-You can purchase your tickets online at the Tin Pan RVA website.
+Jazz virtuoso Justin Kauflin returned to RVA three years after our In Your Ear show in a special engagement in cooperation with the Tin Pan on Wednesday, Oct 31, 2018!

-Check out this on demand stream of Justin’s last In Your Ear performance from three years ago at Idea Station’s website.
+Check out this on demand stream of Justin’s In Your Ear performance at Idea Station’s website.

 “Soulful and heartfelt, punctuated by…virtuosic bursts from Kauflin – long ribbons of notes in which he proved himself a master of melodic development.” – Jazzwise Magazine